← BlogEU Careers

 Key takeaways

-• EU officials pay a community tax (effective rate 15-25%) instead of national income tax, which is generally lower than Belgian, French, or German rates.
+• EU officials pay a community tax (8%–45% bracketed, effective rate typically 15-25%) instead of national income tax, which is generally lower than Belgian, French, or German rates.

-• After 10 years of service you earn pension rights at 1.8% per year, with a full career yielding 70% of final salary — potentially over €10,000/month.
+• After 10 years of service (vesting) you earn pension rights at 1.8% per year (Annex VIII), with a full career yielding 70% of final salary — potentially over €10,000/month.

 Grand Place in Brussels — the heart of the European capital